 # sudo apt-get update # sudo apt-get install apache2

 The next step is to install MySQL.
-MySQL is very popular, widely used open source relation database management system.
+MySQL is a very popular, widely used open-source relation database management system.
 To install MySQL, we execute the following command:

 # sudo apt-get install mysql-server libapache2-mod-auth-mysql php5-mysql

 It will install the MySQL server and the required libraries in order to establish communication with PHP.
 During the installation, we will get prompt to enter new MySQL root password.
 We need to make sure that we use a secure password.
 Once the installation is finished, we need to install MySQL system tables:

 # sudo mysql_install_db

 The next step is to make sure MySQL installation is secure.
 This can be done manually by editing the default configuration file.
 If you feel that you have enough knowledge you can skip the next step and set the configuration manually, otherwise execute the following command:

 We will be prompt for the MySQL root password.
 During the process, we will be asked a lot of questions.
 Basically, every “yes” answer, means increased security, so if we want to make our installation more secure, we should answer “yes” to all questions.
 After that, the new configuration will be applied, MySQL server process will be restarted and we it will be ready to use and listening for incoming connection on port 3306.

 The last step is to install PHP.
 PHP (recursive acronym for PHP: Hypertext Preprocessor) is a widely-used open source general-purpose scripting language that is especially suited for web development and can be embedded into HTML.
 To install it, execute: